rpchan44/learn-netpol/README.md

 Ingress: Specifies rules for incoming traffic to selected pods.
 Egress: Specifies rules for outgoing traffic from selected pods.
 If no policy is defined, the default is to allow all traffic.

+# In this demo the geist is basically like this

+In frontend tier only pods with role loadbalancer can hit its ingress port 80 / nginx In the backend tier only pods with role frontend-tier can hit its ingress port 80 / nginx In the db tier only the pods with role backend-tier can hit hit its ingress port 3306 / mysql